Northern Michigan: Weather

 The region has the four seasons in their extremes, with sometimes hot and humid summer days (although, mild in comparison to some parts of the south) to subzero days in winter.
 With the expansive hardwood forest in Northern Michigan, "fall color" tourists are found throughout the area in early to mid-autumn.
 When the spring rains come, many roads and bridges become impassable due to flooding or muddy to the point a four-wheel drive cannot pass.
 Snowfall varies throughout the region due to lake-effect snow from the prevailing westerly winds off of Lake Michigan: average yearly snow ranges from 141.4 in in Gaylord to 52.4 in in Harrisville.
 Both the high and low temperature records for all of Michigan are held by communities in Northern Lower Michigan.
 The high is 112 °F set in Mio on July 13, 1936, and the low is −51 °F set in Vanderbilt on February 9, 1934.

+Traverse City is the largest city in Northern Michigan.

 Population

-View of downtown Traverse City, the largest city in Northern Michigan.

 Downtown Cadillac, the second-largest city in Northern Michigan.

 Alpena City Hall in Alpena, the third-largest city in the region.

 Downtown Ludington, the fourth-largest city.

 View of Manistee, the fifth-largest city.

 Downtown Petoskey, the sixth-largest city.

 In the northernmost 21 counties in the Lower Peninsula of Michigan, the total population of the region is 506,658 people.
 The most populated city in Northern Michigan is Traverse City, with over 15 thousand inhabitants.
 Grand Traverse County is the largest county in Northern Michigan by population, at just under 100,000.
 Grand Traverse County also contains the three most populous municipalities in Northern Michigan: Garfield Township, Traverse City (which partially extends into Leelanau County), and East Bay Township.